 Are You Asking for Too Much in a Relationship?

-If you feel like you’re asking for too much in your relationship, you probably aren’t.
-Most people who question their needs are experiencing emotional neglect, inconsistent effort, or misalignment — not excessive expectations.
+/If you feel like you’re asking for too much in your relationship, you aren’t alone.
+Many people question their needs and the reality is, most of them aren’t asking for too much.
+They are experiencing emotional neglect, inconsistent effort, or misalignment, not excessive expectations.
 Healthy relationships include mutual effort, emotional responsiveness, and basic consideration.
 When those are missing, it can trigger self-doubt, especially if your partner responds defensively.

 In This Article, You’ll Learn: